Aragorn-Elessar/landing-page-project/README.md

 ```

-- Create a dynamic navbar function in case any more suctions get added in the future
+- Create a dynamic navbar `for...of` statement in case any more suctions get added in the future
 ```js
 // build the nav
 let secNumber = 1;